OUR POLICIES

 Introduction

-This notice describes how we collect, store, transfer and use personal data.
-It tells you about your privacy rights and how the law protects you.
+This notice describes how we collect, store, transfer, and use personal data.
+It informs you about your privacy rights and how the law protects you.

 In the context of the law and this notice, ‘personal data’ is information that clearly identifies you as an individual or which could be used to identify you if combined with other information.
 Acting in any way on personal data is referred to as ‘processing’.